andifalk/spring-cloud-gateway-workshop/lab1/README.md

             - Cookie=hidden-api,true
 ```

 Now (re-)start the api-gateway application and make sure you still have started the _customer-service_ microservice located in _/microservices/customer-service_.
 Next try to call the new route at http://localhost:9090/api/v1/customers/hidden using either the web browser or the provided postman collection (corresponding request in folder _routing_).

-You will notice that you get a 404 (not found) http status.
+You will notice that you get a `404 (not found)` HTTP status.
 Now retry it by setting the cookie `hidden-api` with the value `true` (either using developer tools in web browser or the cookies functionality in postman).
-Then repeat the request.
-When the cookie is set correctly you should see the result with a 200 (ok) http status.
+Please repeat the request.
+When the cookie is set correctly you should see the result with a `200 (OK)` HTTP status.

 ### Step 5: Configure routes with the Fluent Java Routes API

-Let's leave the declarative approach behind and continue configuration using the Fluent Java Routes API.
+Let's leave the declarative approach behind and continue configuration using the [Fluent Java Routes API](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#fluent-java-routes-api).

 So let's do this.
 Please create a new Java class called `GatewayRoutingConfiguration` in the package `com.example.apigateway.routing`.
 Then add the following contents to this file.

-GatewayRoutingConfiguration.java:
+__GatewayRoutingConfiguration.java:__

 ```java
 package com.example.apigateway.routing;